3dem/emhub/docs/developer_guide/workers.rst

                 handler.start()

-Then, the task handler implements the `process` function and uses the function ``LSF().get_queues_json('cryo')`` to retrieve information about the jobs running on the “cryo” queues.
-That part could be modified to adapt this worker to a different queueing system.
-The retrieved information is stored in ``args[‘queues’]`` as a JSON string and sent to the EMhub server via the function `update_task`.
+In the next step, the task handler will implement the `process` function and use the function `LSF().get_queues_json('cryo')` to retrieve information about the jobs running on the "cryo" queues.
+This part can be modified to make this worker compatible with a different queueing system.
+The retrieved information will be stored in `args['queues']` as a JSON string and then sent to the EMhub server using the `update_task` function.

 .. code-block:: python